Medically Reviewed by Dr. Shradha Chakhaiyar, MBBS, DGO, MRCOG (London) — IVF Specialist & Reproductive Surgeon

 Beta hCG Blood Test

 The beta hCG test is the first step in confirming pregnancy after IVF.
+This blood test measures the exact level of pregnancy hormone in the body.

 Doctors monitor: